Cyber attacks as big a threat to warships as missiles and torpedoes, Navies developing cyber security measures and technologies

-The threats the US Navy faces are from adversary nations like Russia, China, Iran, and North Korea, which have developed significant information warfare capabilities and interested in exploiting the Navy’s networks to conduct espionage operations, either by stealing information and technical data on fleet operations or preventing the Navy from taking advantage.
+US Navy considers that it faces threats from adversary nations like Russia, China, Iran, and North Korea, which have developed significant information warfare capabilities and interested in exploiting the Navy’s networks to conduct espionage operations, either by stealing information and technical data on fleet operations or preventing the Navy from taking advantage.

-In July, 2017 report, the US Maritime Administration reported incident in which at least 20 Russian ships appeared on trackers to be in the same spot 20 miles (32 kilometres) inland, despite being at various positions in the Black Sea.
+In July, 2017 the US Maritime Administration reported an incident in which at least 20 Russian ships appeared on trackers to be in the same spot 20 miles (32 kilometres) inland, despite being at various positions in the Black Sea.
 While this initially appeared to be a glitch, experts now suggest that Russia may have been testing a new system for spoofing GPS.
-If this is the case, it could be a worrying first step towards electronic warfare in which movements can’t be traced.

 Researchers suspect that Iran used same methods to two United States riverine patrol boats in January 2016 when they unknowingly sailed into Iranian waters and were accused of violating Iran’s territorial integrity.
 As the Iran’s cyber warfare capabilities are increasing and its relations with US are deteriorating there is increasing threat of Iran using Cyber Warfare against US Navy.